suncoast-devs/joint-training-curriculum-.net/week-4/day-2/lecture_notes.md

 [TOPICS]
-- Topic A
+- dependancy injection
-- Topic B
+- $http
-- Topic C
+- templates
-- Topic D
+- how to give a tech talk

 # Day 1